AlexisRuiz00/Proyectopsp-grupo1/README.md

 </br>

 <a name="2"></a>
-# ACTIVIDAD 3: Análisis de requisitos funcionales.
+# ACTIVITY 3: Análisis de requisitos funcionales.

 </br>
 </br>